zWolfrost/spoteasy/README.md

 | searchTrack               | Shorthand for fetching a "search for item" request with limit 1 and type track, then returning the first item.
 | (static) tracksParser     | The "request" method default parser.
 Adds a "parsed_tracks" property to the response which is an array of EVERY track found in it, even episodes.
 | (static) parseURL         | Extractes important information out of a Spotify URL (like type and id).
+| (static) isValidURL       | Returns true if a given string is a valid Spotify URL.

 &nbsp;